Who are the Volga Germans? Holding their Tradition across 3 Countries

 Volga Germans In Russia

 What started as a trickle of a few thousand settlers in 1767 became a Tidal Wave.
 Germans established 106 small communities along the Volga River.
-Each village built a church, paid for by the Russian government, then repaid by the Volga Germans.
-They set up schools that taught German language.
-And they even their own form of government and division of labor.
+Each village built a church, which was paid for by the Russian government and then repaid by the Volga Germans.
+They set up schools that taught the German language.
+And they even established their own form of government and division of labor.
 The language was German.
-By 1869, there were over 250,000 Volga Germans, all living according to their German traditions within Russia.
+By 1869, there were over 250,000 Volga Germans living according to their German traditions within Russia.

 Volga Germans in America

 Volga Germans spent generations living as Germans in Russia, and they were used to staying within their community and maintaining their traditions despite outside influences.
-However, this led to problems in some areas.
-By holding tight to their way of life, their language, their traditions, even their clothing, they were considered outsiders.
+However, this led to problems.
+By holding tight to their way of life, their language, their traditions, and even their clothing, they were considered outsiders.
 By the early 1900s, people had come to (mostly) accept Germans, but these new immigrants were German and not German.
-Over time, the Volga German community “Americanized” to a certain extent, and came to be praised for work ethic.
+Still, over time, the Volga German community “Americanized” to a certain extent and came to be praised for its work ethic.

 The Dakotas

-The first Volga Germans arrived in the Dakota Territories in 1872 to take advantage of the Homestead Act which promised any adult male 160 acres of land for only $10, provided they build a house, raised crops, and survived 5 years.
-(Not an easy task) This was a bet the Germans were happy to make, and they came by the thousands.
-And with them, they brought their way of life, and their recipes. (like Kuchen).
-Today HALF of North Dakota’s population has Russian German Roots.
+The first Volga Germans arrived in the Dakota Territories in 1872 to take advantage of the Homestead Act, which promised any adult male 160 acres of land for only $10, provided they built a house, raised crops, and survived 5 years.
+(Not an easy task).
+This was a bet the Volga Germans (and many others) were happy to make, and they came by the thousands.
+And with them, they brought their way of life and their recipes. (like Kuchen).
+Today, HALF of North Dakota’s population has Russian German Roots.

 Nebraska